 Promotional Communications: We may also notify about new features, additional offerings, events, special opportunities or any other information of a promotional nature we think you will find valuable, as our customer, User or prospect.
 We may provide such notices through any of the contact means available to us (e.g., phone, mobile or email), through the Services, or through our marketing campaigns on any other sites or platforms.

 Individuals have rights concerning their personal data.
-If you wish to exercise your privacy rights under applicable law, including the GDPR, UK GPDR or the CCPA, such as the right to know/request access to, and rectification or erasure of your personal data held with Verbit, or to restrict or object to such data’s processing, or to port such personal data, or the right to equal services and prices (e.g., freedom from discrimination) (each to the extent available to you under the laws which apply to you) – please contact us by email at: email@example.com.
+If you wish to exercise your privacy rights under applicable law, including the GDPR, UK GPDR or the CCPA, such as the right to know/request access to (specific pieces of personal data collected; categories of personal data collected; categories of sources from whom the personal data was collected; purpose of collecting personal data; categories of third parties with whom we may have shared personal data), and rectification or erasure of your personal data held with Verbit, or to restrict or object to such data’s processing (including the right to direct us not to sell your personal data now or in the future), or to port such personal data, to give us certain instructions concerning your personal data held with us, or the right to equal services and prices (e.g., freedom from discrimination) (each to the extent available to you under the laws which apply to you) – please contact us by email at: firstname.lastname@example.org.
+You may also have the right to lodge a complaint with the relevant supervisory authority, as applicable.

 Please note that when you ask us to exercise any of your rights under this policy or applicable law, we may need to ask you to provide us certain credentials to make sure that you are who you claim you are, to avoid disclosure to you of personal data related to others and to ask you to provide further information to better understand the nature and scope of data that you request to access.
-Such additional data will be then retained by us for legal purposes (e.g., as proof of the identity of the person submitting the request), in accordance with Section 4 above.
+This would typically include information such as the e-mail address used to identify you in our systems (in which case we might require additional verification steps to ensure that you have access to that e-mail).
+Such additional data, along with details and correspondence related to your request, will be then retained by us for legal and compliance purposes (e.g., as proof of the identity of the person submitting the request, and of how the request was handled), in accordance with Section 4 above.

 We may redact from the data which we will make available to you, any personal data related to others.